onewelcome/sdk-react-native/README.md

    </intent-filter>
    ```

-6. <a name="android-setup-config"/>Setup the Onegini config: Generate a 'OneginiConfigModel' and 'keystore.bks' with [SDK Configurator](https://github.com/Onegini/onegini-sdk-configurator#android).
+6. <a name="android-setup-config"/>Setup the Onewelcome config: Generate a 'OneginiConfigModel' and 'keystore.bks' with [SDK Configurator](https://github.com/Onegini/onegini-sdk-configurator#android).

    Configurator will put `OneginiConfigModel` into `[RN_application_package_classpath.OneginiConfigModel]` (e.g. `com.exampleapp.OneginiConfigModel`) and the `keystore.bks` into '/res/raw'.
    After configurator used - you have 2 options: